Studying Rebellion @ UHH

-The project will study social contexts of rebellion in the early Islamic period, from the reign of ʿAbd al-Malik (c.692-705 CE) until the defeat of the last major ‘Alid revolts in c.815-816 CE.
+SCORE studies social contexts of rebellion in the early Islamic period, from the reign of ʿAbd al-Malik (c.692-705 CE) until the defeat of the last major ‘Alid revolts in c.815-816 CE.
 This ‘long 8th century CE’ (692-816 CE) saw a high frequency of rebellions across the entire Islamic Empire.
-The research group will focus on four categories of revolt: ashrāfī rebellions, led by tribal notables (ashrāf); revolts that made claims to power in the name of the family of ʿAlī b.
+The research group focuses on four categories of revolt: ashrāfī rebellions, led by tribal notables (ashrāf); revolts that made claims to power in the name of the family of ʿAlī b.
 Abī Ṭālib (d.
-661 CE); Khārijite rebellions; and non-Muslim/mixed rebellions.
-The project’s scope is limited to the empire’s central lands; regions like Transoxania or North Africa are outside its purview.
+661 CE); Khārijite rebellions; and non-Muslim/mixed rebellions, using Armenian revolts as a case study.
+The scope of the projectis limited to the central lands of the early Islamic Empire; regions like Transoxania or North Africa are outside its purview.

 The project operates on two levels: individual case studies conducted by team members are intended to shine a new light on the social composition and (thus) motivation of particular revolts, with ramifications for the broader contexts in which these were situated.
 The critical comparison of these studies over the course of the project will enhance our grasp of the macro level of rebellion in the early Islamic period.
 In sum, while religious dimensions of revolt can and will not be disregarded, the planned project will lead to a more complex and profound understanding of why and how people in the early Islamic period chose to engage in rebellion.